Artillex-Studios/Documentation/Writerside/topics/Configuration3.md

 * if `auto-rotation` is enabled, how fast should the heads spin?

+### interact-only-own (default: false)

+* if true: only the person who died and people with axgraves.admin can open the grave
+* if false: everyone can open the grave

 ### blacklisted-items

 * Items that match will be removed when the player dies from the grave